-Will Roku Work on Any TV?
+Will Firestick Work on Any TV?
 (Is it Compatible?)

-Which makes sense, Roku is an amazing product that turns any TV into a smart TV.
+Which makes sense, the Firestick is an amazing product that turns any TV into a smart TV.

-But if you have an older, lower resolution TV, and you’re thinking about buying a Roku device, you’re probably wondering whether or not it will even work.
+But if you have an older TV, and you’re thinking about buying a Firestick device, you may be wondering whether or not it will even work.

-Roku will only work with your TV if your TV has an HDMI port.
-Also, if you have an older, lower resolution TV – your Roku should automatically down-convert to the best available resolution.
-But on rare occasion, some old 720p TVs cause an “invalid format” error, and cannot be used with Roku.
+Firestick will only work with your TV if your TV has an HDMI port.
+Also, if you have an older, lower resolution TV – your Firestick should automatically down-convert to the best available resolution.
+But on rare occasion, some old 720p TVs cause an “invalid format” error, and cannot be used with Firestick.

 The good news is that most TVs on the market today have at least one HDMI port, so you’re most likely fine there.